Muharram is known as the month of Allah and the first month of the Islamic lunar calendar.

 Muharram encourages Muslims to deepen their connection with the Quran by reciting it more frequently.
 The serene atmosphere of this month enhances the spiritual benefits of reflecting upon and understanding Allah’s guidance.

 Beyond obligatory fasting, there is great importance of Muharram fasting.
-The prophet muhammad (PBUH) said,
+The prophet Muhammad (PBUH) said,

 “The best way of fasting after the month of Ramadan is fasting in Allah's month of Muharram.”